prataprc/prataprc.github.io.v1/_contents/console-jockey.rst

 **lua**,

-In spirit lua_ is similar to javascript, with some semantic support for concurrency using co-routines.
+In spirit lua_ is similar to Javascript, with some semantic support for concurrency using co-routines.
 It is an elegant and cleanly done language which must be the first choice of language for configuring/extending applications.